bjornefisk/StudyTutor/README.md

 - Automatically falls back to single-query if LLM is unavailable

 **Example:** Asking "What is photosynthesis?" also searches for "Explain photosynthesis" and "photosynthesis definition and process" to ensure complete coverage.

+### Flashcard Generation

+The AI tutor uses **multi-pass deep analysis** to generate conceptual flashcards that test true understanding, not just memorization.
+Unlike RAG-based chat, flashcards send the **full document** to the LLM for comprehensive comprehension.

+**How It Works:**
+1. **Pass 1 - Concept Extraction**: AI reads the entire document and identifies key concepts, theories, and relationships
+2. **Pass 2 - Conceptual Questions**: AI generates questions that test understanding, application, and analysis of those concepts

+**Usage:**
+1. Navigate to the **Flashcards** tab in the web interface
+2. Click "Generate New Deck"
+3. Select the documents you want to create flashcards from
+4. Choose difficulty level (easy, medium, or hard)
+5. Set the number of cards to generate
+6. Click "Generate Flashcards"

+**Difficulty Levels:**
+- **Easy**: Basic understanding and recall of core concepts
+  - Question types: definitions, basic "what is" questions, simple examples
+  - Tests foundational understanding

+- **Medium**: Application and analysis of concepts ⭐ Recommended
+  - Question types: how/why questions, applications, comparisons, cause-effect
+  - Tests analytical thinking and connections between ideas

+- **Hard**: Synthesis, evaluation, and deep analysis
+  - Question types: synthesis across concepts, critical analysis, predictions, complex problem-solving
+  - Tests expert-level understanding with nuanced thinking

+**What Makes This Different:**
+- ❌ **NOT**: "What is photosynthesis?" (simple recall)
+- ✅ **YES**: "Why do plants perform photosynthesis in daylight but not at night?" (conceptual understanding)

+- ❌ **NOT**: "Define mitosis" (memorization)
+- ✅ **YES**: "How does mitosis ensure genetic consistency in daughter cells?" (application)

+**Features:**
+- **Deep Comprehension**: Analyzes full documents (no length limit), not just excerpts
+- **Conceptual Questions**: Tests understanding, not memorization
+- **Multi-Pass Analysis**: Identifies concepts first, then generates targeted questions
+- **Review Mode**: Built-in flashcard review with flip animations
+- **Progress Tracking**: Tracks review count and accuracy for each card
+- **Spaced Repetition**: Automatically schedules next review based on performance
+- **Anki Export**: Export decks to `.apkg` format for use in Anki
+- **Source Tracking**: Each card links back to the source document

+**Example Use Cases:**
+- Generate conceptual understanding questions from lecture slides
+- Create application-based flashcards from textbook chapters
+- Test synthesis and analysis of complex topics
+- Build exam prep decks that match professor question styles

+### Smart Note-Taking

+The AI tutor includes an intelligent note-taking system that bridges active learning with your RAG system.
+As you take notes, the AI suggests related content from your uploaded documents in real-time.

+**How It Works:**
+1. **Live Suggestions**: As you type, the system uses RAG to find relevant content from your documents
+2. **Auto-Linking**: Click suggestions to automatically link source documents to your notes
+3. **Citation Tracking**: All linked sources are tracked with page numbers and relevance scores
+4. **Export with Citations**: Export notes as markdown with properly formatted citations

+**Usage:**
+1. Navigate to the **Notes** tab in the web interface
+2. Click "New Note"
+3. Start typing your notes
+4. Watch the sidebar populate with related content from your documents
+5. Click suggestions to add them as sources
+6. Export notes with citations when done

+**Features:**
+- **Real-Time Suggestions**: Suggestions update as you type (1-second debounce)
+- **Relevance Scoring**: High/Medium/Low relevance indicators
+- **Source Preview**: See snippets from source documents
+- **Tag Organization**: Organize notes with custom tags
+- **Search & Filter**: Find notes by content or tags
+- **Markdown Support**: Full markdown formatting in note editor
+- **Bulk Export**: Export all notes as a single markdown document
+- **Smart Citations**: Automatic deduplication and formatting

+**Why This is Powerful:**
+- **Active Learning**: Combines writing (retention) with retrieval (RAG)
+- **Connected Knowledge**: See how concepts relate across documents
+- **Study Guide Creation**: Build comprehensive study guides with citations
+- **Research Notes**: Perfect for research papers with auto-citations

+**Example Workflow:**
+1. Upload lecture slides and textbook chapters
+2. Create notes while studying
+3. AI suggests related concepts from other materials
+4. Link sources to build comprehensive understanding
+5. Export notes with citations for exam review

 ### Text-to-Speech (Optional)